ForzaMark/type-writer-web-component/README.md

 3. In the body of your .html add `<type-writer quotes='[{"author": "Test Author", "content": "Hello World"}]'></type-writer>`

 For more complex example including asynchronously loading quotes see bundled-dist/index.html

-## How to create standalone web-components with angular